cloudmesh-community/book/chapters/prg/python/fingerprint/fingerprint.md

 total: 3.99 s Wall time: 4.01 s
 ```

-Next we will configure the location of of the MD5 checksum file that
+Next, we will configure the location of the MD5 checksum file that
 comes with the download

 ```python